QuantozTechnology/Nexus.Samples.Broker/readme.md

 3) All other kind of customer experience improving extensions, like price charts, referral programs, price alerts services.

 The Quantoz Nexus team can help you with advice and support.

+### Customer communication
+To support customer communication Nexus offers a Mail entity that stores information related to the Broker processes.
+This entity is either created manually via Nexus API or automatically by processes within Nexus.
+The sending of Mails as e-mail is handle by the Mail Service implemented as an [Azure Function](https://azure.microsoft.com/en-us/services/functions/?&ef_id=Cj0KCQjwqrb7BRDlARIsACwGad4pSj4Y3octbqqli5iLIAAlGZ5yBQpLnRs7j2vmvX4xwJuRfN25l28aArEOEALw_wcB:G:s&OCID=AID2100079_SEM_Cj0KCQjwqrb7BRDlARIsACwGad4pSj4Y3octbqqli5iLIAAlGZ5yBQpLnRs7j2vmvX4xwJuRfN25l28aArEOEALw_wcB:G:s) in this project.
+The subject and content of the e-mail is set by the Mail Service and an overview of the supported types along with their subject and content is described [here](/mail-examples.md).